Uhouhzam/Uhouhzam/README.md

 - 👀 I’m interested in hip-hop danse, fitness.

-- 💞I am currently looking for an job in Data Scientist or Machine Learning beginning in Octobre 2022
+- 💞I am currently looking for an job as software engineer.

 - 📫 How to reach me **mazhouhu97@gmail.com**